-The demand for truckers is on the rise as many positions go unfilled every year due to an ongoing shortage of truck drivers.
+The demand for truckers is rising as many positions go unfilled yearly due to an ongoing shortage of truck drivers.
 However, despite the increasing demands, the standards of entry are high.
-After all, it’s an industry that highly focuses on safety, and most companies are wanting to hire someone that’s a good citizen of the road so that they can leave their truck and company’s name in good hands.
+After all, it’s an industry that highly focuses on safety, and most companies want to hire someone that’s a good citizen of the road so they can leave their truck and company’s name in good hands.

 The expectations are high, but this career path is an enjoyable and rewarding way of life.
 If you’re considering working as a truck driver, we’ve listed the best trucking companies to work for to help you start your career confidently, safely, and profitably.

-Here is a list of the best trucking companies to work for in 2023.
+Here is a list of the best trucking companies to work for and to start your truck driving career in 2023.

 United Parcel Service

-If you’re looking for a fast-paced environment with reasonable pay, a fair promotion system, and generous benefits, the United Parcel Service (UPS) truckers company is a great choice.
+If you’re looking for a fast-paced environment with reasonable pay rates, a fair promotion system, and generous benefits, the United Parcel Service (UPS) truckers company is a great choice.

-They are the biggest recruiters of truck drivers in the United States and give you the chance to go home at the end of every day.
+They are the biggest recruiters of truck drivers in the United States and give you a chance to go home at the end of every day.

-However, all these incentives have a catch, and that’s you’ll be under pressure continuously to deliver your routes on time and deal with heavy traffic, regardless if you’re cruising down country roads or the busy streets of Midtown Manhattan.
+However, all these incentives have a catch.
+You’ll be under pressure continuously to deliver your routes on time and deal with heavy traffic, regardless if you’re cruising down country roads or the busy streets of Midtown Manhattan.

-You can find this parcel delivery empire at your nearest UPS transit center, and you can apply for a part-time sorting job.
+You can find this parcel delivery empire at your nearest UPS transit center and apply for a part-time sorting job.
 Once you get in, you can work your way up to delivery jobs.
 However, UPS requires you to have your commercial driver’s license (CDL) and previous driving experience.

 Sysco

-The company offers daily routes, allowing truckers to enjoy the nightly home time.
-Besides those, Sysco also offers stock discounts, paid vacations, and retirement plans for their workers.
-Sysco is also very responsive to their truck driving teams and regularly makes an active effort to improve driving morale and efficiency.
+The company offers daily routes, allowing truckers to enjoy the nightly home time and great company culture.
+Besides those, Sysco also offers stock discounts, paid vacations, and retirement plans for its workers.
+Sysco is also very responsive to its truck driving teams and regularly makes an active effort to improve driving morale and efficiency.

 H.O.
 Wolding, Inc

 H.O.
 Wolding, Inc has been around for 75 years.
 It’s a dry freight carrier that’s privately owned and situated in Wisconsin.
-The company has a low driver turnover rate, which proves the quality of their trucker jobs.
-The company has a reputation of being a well-managed carrier that treats its truck drivers well.
+The company has a low driver turnover rate, which proves the quality of their truck driving jobs.
+The company has a reputation for being a well-managed carrier that treats its truck drivers well.

 FedEx